-Mya is this year’s 2018 Change Challenge Hero.
+Mya was the 2018 Change Challenge Hero.
 She began fundraising for the IWK when she was three years old when she brought all of her piggy bank money down to the live Radiothon broadcast.

 “Just hearing the Radiothon and being an IWK patient since I was born, I knew they helped me and I just wanted to give back in any possible way," explains Mya.